-- 2.5 EPDM flashing rolls should be stored in a clean, dry position and in temperatures between 5°C and 25°C. The flashing cures gradually and should not be stored for more than six to nine months.
-As the flashing cures it will become less flexible and although this does not affect its waterproofing characteristics it does become more difficult to form at details. - 2.6 Bonding adhesive, Splicing Cement EP95, Lap Sealant, In-seam Sealant, Water Cut-off Mastic and Colour coating should be stored in a dry place in temperatures between 5°C and 25°C. Site storage of these products should not exceed six months.
+2.5 EPDM flashing rolls should be stored in a clean, dry position and in temperatures between 5°C and 25°C. The flashing cures gradually and should not be stored for more than six to nine months.
+As it cures it will become less flexible and although this does not affect its waterproofing characteristics it does become more difficult to form at details.

+2.6 FB Adhesive, Splicing Cement EP95, Lap Sealant, In-seam Sealant, Water Cut-off Mastic and Colour coating should be stored in a dry place in temperatures between 5°C and 25°C. Site storage of these products should not exceed six months.